Mediavine Review (Should You Make the Switch?)

 • Content Hints:

 Using the default Mediavine script wrapper, ads may show up in places where you don’t want them to show up.
-Mediavine gives you full control over where ads are shown by using specific content hints.
+Mediavine gives you full control over where ads are shown by using content hints.

 Cons: